Visa Inc.: mVisa

 mVisa is a mobile payment app allowing payment via smartphones using QR code.
 This QR code payment method was first introduced in India in 2015.
 It was later expanded to a number of other countries, including in Africa and South East Asia.

 Visa Checkout

 In 2013, Visa launched Visa Checkout, an online payment system that removes the need to share card details with retailers.
 The Visa Checkout service allows users to enter all their personal details and card information, then use a single username and password to make purchases from online retailers.
 The service works with Visa credit, debit, and prepaid cards.
 On November 27, 2013, V.me went live in the UK, France, Spain and Poland, with Nationwide Building Society being the first financial institution in Britain to support it, although Nationwide subsequently withdrew this service in 2016.

 Visa Commerce Network

 After Visa's acquisition of TrialPay on February 27, 2015, Visa created the Visa Commerce Network.
 Visa Commerce Network provides businesses the ability to provide rewards, through the use of loyalty programs.

+Value-Added Services (VAS)

+Visa’s Value-Added Services (VAS) are technology-based products addressing the security and efficiency of digital payments.
+These services include fraud protection, transaction authentication, dispute management, and payment data analysis.